 To get a sense of the kind of artwork graduate students are making here: See more videos by Art & Tech Graduate students on our Vimeo group.

-Art and Technology is ranked number 2 in the nation in the Top 50 Public 3D Animation School Programs in the US.
+The Ohio State University is ranked number 4 in the nation in the top 40 Public Animation School Programs in the US.

-Faculty and graduate students in Art & Technology have been very active in conferences and international exhibitions such as SIGGRAPH, Prix Ars Electronica (Austria), The New York Electronic Arts Festival and the Biennale for Electronic Arts in Perth, Australia.
+Art & Technology faculty and graduate students in are active in conferences and international exhibitions such as SIGGRAPH, Prix Ars Electronica (Austria), The New York Electronic Arts Festival, the International Society for Electronic Art (ISEA) and the Society for Literature, Science, and the Arts.

-Graduates can take courses across the university – engineering, biology, art history, computer science, biomedical engineering courses and many others, are available to our graduate students.
+Graduates can take courses across the university; engineering, biology, art history, computer science, biomedical engineering, architecture, dance, design, and many others, are available to our graduate students.

 All accepted MFA candidates are offered a teaching assistant position.
 This includes free tuition and a monthly stipend in exchange for 20 hours of work per week.
 Additional financial assistance is available through grants.
 Graduates are provided with either a shared or individual studio during the three years of their studies.